Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Adult Green Dragon.md

     \ surface within 120 feet of the dragon.
 The wall is up to 60 feet long, 10 feet\
     \ high, and 5 feet thick, and it blocks line of sight.
 When the wall appears,\
     \ each creature in its area must make a DC 15 Dexterity saving throw.
 A creature\
-    \ that fails the save takes dice:4d8|text(18) (4d8) piercing damage and is\
+    \ that fails the save takes 18 (4d8) piercing damage and is pushed 5 feet out\
-    \ pushed 5 feet out of the wall's space, appearing on whichever side of the wall\
+    \ of the wall's space, appearing on whichever side of the wall it wants.
+A creature\
-    \ it wants.
-A creature can move through the wall, albeit slowly and painfully.\
+    \ can move through the wall, albeit slowly and painfully.
+For every 1 foot a creature\
-    \ For every 1 foot a creature travels through the wall, it must spend 4 feet of\
+    \ travels through the wall, it must spend 4 feet of movement.
+Furthermore, a creature\
-    \ movement.
-Furthermore, a creature in the wall's space must make a DC 15 Dexterity\
+    \ in the wall's space must make a DC 15 Dexterity saving throw once each round\
-    \ saving throw once each round it's in contact with the wall, taking dice:4d8|text(18)\
+    \ it's in contact with the wall, taking 18 (4d8) piercing damage on a failed save,\
-    \ (4d8) piercing damage on a failed save, or half as much damage on a successful\
+    \ or half as much damage on a successful one.
+Each 10-foot section of wall has\
-    \ one.
-Each 10-foot section of wall has AC 5, 15 hit points, vulnerability to\
-    \ fire damage, resistance to bludgeoning and piercing damage, and immunity to\
+    \ AC 5, 15 hit points, vulnerability to fire damage, resistance to bludgeoning\
-    \ psychic damage.
-The wall sinks back into the ground when the dragon uses this\
+    \ and piercing damage, and immunity to psychic damage.
+The wall sinks back into\
-    \ lair action again or when the dragon dies.  \n- Magical fog billows around one\
+    \ the ground when the dragon uses this lair action again or when the dragon dies.\
-    \ creature the dragon can see within 120 feet of it.
-The creature must succeed\
+    \  \n- Magical fog billows around one creature the dragon can see within 120 feet\
-    \ on a DC 15 Wisdom saving throw or be [[/5.
+    \ of it.
+The creature must succeed on a DC 15 Wisdom saving throw or be [[/5.
 Mechanics/Rules/Conditions.md#charmed|charmed]]\
     \ by the dragon until initiative count 20 on the next round.  " "name": ""
 - "desc": "At your discretion, a legendary ([[5.
 Mechanics/Bestiary/Dragon/Adult Green Dragon.md|adult]]\